spotify-api/spotify-api.js/README.md

 await client.tracks.get("ID"); // Second time using the function will return cached one. await client.tracks.get("ID", true); // Using second parameter as true will force fetch instead of returning from the cache.
 (This will force fetch directly if cacheSettings is disabled...)
 ```

+# Help

+If any doubts, bugs or reports regarding the module or the documentation you can create an [issue](https://github.com/spotify-api/spotify-api.js/issues) in github.